Thanks Ottawa for voting Canadian Canine as your #1 Choice for Ottawa's Best Dog Obedience Training School.

 We have trainers who specialize in dog aggression.

-Click on the picture and have a look at what we can do.
+Click Here and have a look at what we can do.

 Our trainers don't just train dogs.
 They teach dog owners how to understand their dog’s behaviour and how to develop a positive relationship between the owner and their dog based in mutual trust and respect.
 When we say "We can train ANY DOG" we really mean any dog.
 Our training techniques work with all dogs.
 The reason for this is simple.
 We do a thorough evaluation with every dog we work with to determine the cause of the behaviour then we can recommend the best way to correct the unwanted behaviour at the source.
 Anything less is just treating the symptoms.